nickveenhof/facets/developer-docu.md

 RSS feeds, facets can be defined that filter by the field in the index that stores the publication dates.

-### Adapters
+### FacetManagers

-And adapter was a plugin in the drupal 7 module and will be the same in drupal 8.
+And facet_manager was a plugin in the drupal 7 module and will be the same in drupal 8.

 ### Query types